databricks/zerobus-sdk-py/.github/PULL_REQUEST_TEMPLATE.md

   reader might be missing.
 For example, were there any decisions behind the change that are not reflected in the code itself?

-The “why part” is the most important of the two as it usually cannot be inferred from the code itself.
+The "why part" is the most important of the two as it usually cannot be inferred from the code itself.
 A well-written PR description will help future developers (including your future self) to know how to interact and update your code.